TrustedFirmware/tf_docs/security_center/security_team_guidelines.rst

    members or trusted contributors to the project to help with the analysis but access to this information must be restricted to this group.

    a.
-If the incident is deemed not a security vulnerability^^, the project
+If the incident is deemed not a security vulnerability [#f1]_, the project
       incident handler rejects it, giving the standard rejection response to the reporter with specific rejection reasoning.
 If the incident is a normal bug, the project incident handler reports one via the project's